Welcome to University Student Housing!

 Room Vacancies

-3. Students agree to not create or maintain an unwelcoming, hostile or intimidating environment with the intent to drive out a roommate.
+• Students agree to not create or maintain an unwelcoming, hostile, or intimidating environment with the intent to drive out a roommate.
 This will be seen as a disciplinary issue resulting in possible behavioral sanctions as well as financial responsibility for any Cancellation Fees.

-4. Students that are approved for a Double-as-Single room may keep the room and assume additional space is available.
-When vacancies occur in the suite, the remaining student(s) must accept a new roommate(s) and/or move to another suite.
-The University will change room assignments if the vacancy occurs within two weeks of the end of the semester.
+• Students that are approved for a Double-as-Single room may keep the room and assume the additional cost if space is available.
+When vacancies occur in a suite, the remaining student(s) must accept a new roommate(s) and/or move to another suite.
+The university will not change room assignments if the vacancy occurs within two weeks of the end of the semester.

 Storage

+Residence Halls do not have student storage available for students.
 A limited number of ski/snowboard lockers are available to residents of Hapner, Hyalite, and Yellowstone Halls and secure bike storage available to residents of Hyalite and Yellowstone to rent for a minimal charge.
-These lockers and secure bike storage spots are rented on a first come, first serve basis starting in July.
+These lockers and secure bike storage spots are rented on a first-come, first-serve basis starting in July.

 Smoking & Tobacco Use